Service Host Local System High CPU, Disk or Memory Usage

 Linked issue: Windows Font Cache Service Failed to Start and High CPU

-Identifying the problem service
+Finding out the problem service

 It will then bring you to the Services tab with the selected service highlighted along with all the info and full name of the service.
-For example, in the screenshot below, the Svchost.exe I have selected is the UsoSvc Update Orchestrator Service under netsvcs group.
+For example, in the screenshot below, the svchost.exe I have selected is the UsoSvc Update Orchestrator Service under netsvcs group.

-Disable a service in Windows 10/11
+Disable a service in Windows 10 or 11

-Common fixes for Svchost.exe causing high CPU, disk or memory usage
+Common fixes for svchost.exe causing high CPU, disk or memory usage

 Run DISM repair tool

-Some of these svchost.exe processes are related to Windows Update and other core Windows services.
-By running the DISM image repair tool, it may help to fix the high resource usage issue.
+Some of these svchost.exe processes are related to Windows Update and other core Windows services.Running the DISM image repair tool can help fix the high resource usage problem.
 The tool will scan your Windows image for any corrupted or missing system files, and replace them with known good versions from the Windows image.

 Dism /Online /Cleanup-Image /RestoreHealth

 After restarting your computer, check if the Svchost.exe Service Host Local System high CPU, disk, or memory usage issue has been resolved.
-If not, you may need to try other fixes, such as disabling a problematic service or running a system file check.

 Disable Superfetch service